On the propagation of gravitational waves in matter-filled Bianchi I universe

 \subsection{In presence of matter: Solutions to Perturbation equations}

 As evident from the set of polar perturbation equations, in contrast to the axial perturbation equations, the polar solutions cannot be derived straight away.
-The equation \eqref{23d} containing the three perturbation elements does not help in simplifying the remaining equations and extracting a differential equation in a single variable.
+Eqn.\eqref{23d} containing the three perturbation elements does not help in simplifying the remaining equations and extracting a differential equation in a single variable.
 The above equations are highly complicated even when $ \eta = 0 $, and cannot be solved analytically without certain simplifying assumptions.
 We attempt to solve equation \eqref{23g}.
-Choosing $ \eta = 0 $, $ l=2 $, $ \kappa =1 $, and assuming $ \psi (t,r) = 0 $, and $ \zeta (t,r) =q_{sf} \chi (t,r) $, $ q_{sf} $ being an arbitrary constant, the equation reduces to
+Choosing $ \eta = 0 $, $ l=2 $, $ \kappa =1 $, and assuming $ \psi (t,r) = 0 $, and $ \zeta (t,r) =q_{sf} \chi (t,r) $, $ q_{sf} $ being an arbitrary constant, this equation reduces to

 The corresponding solution is obtained as:

 Here, $ \mathcal{F} $ is an undetermined function of both $ t $ and $ r $.
 But this does not conform to the Regge-Wheeler scheme where the function of $ t $ and that of $ r $ must separate out as product in the solutions of the perturbation equations.